Concepts

 4. Customer Acquisition Cost (CAC): The cost incurred in acquiring new customers.

-Amazon employs sophisticated methodologies to compute CLTV accurately, leveraging data analytics and machine learning algorithms.
+Amazon employs sophisticated methodologies for accurate Amazon Customer Lifetime Value calculation, leveraging data analytics and machine learning algorithms.
 One such approach is the RFM (Recency, Frequency, Monetary) analysis, which segments customers based on their transactional behavior.

 We have listed the segregation (based on behaviors) for you below: